Straaaaaait Samuels Ceremony: Safaree & Erica Mena Are Officially Married!

 The bride reportedly wore a Ryan and Walter designed gown and her hubby has been seen rocking a custom crimson tux similar to the one seen in this photo.

 Erica has since reposted photos from the photobooth of her wedding on her InstaStory.
-Attendees included Karlie Redd, Sky and Drewski from LHHNY but we’re sure there were tons more in attendance.

 Erica and Safaree first met in 2017 on the set of VH1’s “Scared Famous” and confirmed just days ago that they’re expecting their first child.